Built by Nest. For thoughtful things.

 Weave is not a solution looking for a problem – its features are driven by requirements we identified while building our ecosystem of products.
 Weave’s encryption protocols were designed to fit the processor and memory constraints of our thermostat and our smoke and CO alarm.

 It has a compact message format and communicates only when it needs to, so security sensors can run on batteries for years.
 And because Weave has tiered-trust domains, sensitive operations like disarming security or unlocking the door are only accessible by the right devices.

-Weave powers Nest products, along with upcoming products like a Nest × Yale lock made in collaboration with Nest.
+Weave powers Nest products, including the Nest × Yale lock.
 Because they share Weave as their common language, the Yale lock and the Nest Secure alarm system work better when they’re together.
 When you unlock your front door, the lock will automatically tell Nest Secure that it’s safe to disarm, so you don’t have to.
 The lock even inherits Nest Guard’s robustness, staying fully operational even when power or the internet goes down.

 Weave security is independent of the underlying network.
 Every interaction between products, apps and cloud services is secure.
 Application-specific keys provide tiered-trust domains between any two points of the network.

 Nest designed Weave to match the dependability of traditional wired homes.
 Weave products can talk directly to each other without relying on the cloud, so communications are low latency and robust.
 Even if the internet goes down, or there is a power outage, Weave products can continue to work together.

 Easy to connect.

 Weave makes it as easy as pointing and shooting a QR code.
 Behind the scenes, it securely adds the new device to the device-to-device network.
 Then those devices can help the new one get connected to the Internet by sharing the Wi-Fi credentials , so you don’t need to enter them each time.